HTML Lists

 - Item C

-A description list is used to group terms with their descriptions.
+A description list pairs terms with corresponding explanations or definitions.
 It is useful for creating glossaries or defining concepts.

 Syntax: